SpeQtral/aws-incident-response-playbooks/playbooks/IRP-CredCompromise.md

     1. Determine what (if any) application the resource belonged to, by checking in the CMDB, or confirming the resource’s tag(s) (Check AWS Config if the tags aren’t listed in the CloudTrail entry and the [resource is supported by AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html))
     2. If the deleted resource can be restored from backup, commence the restore procedure
     3. If the deleted resource cannot be restored from backup, consult the CMDB to obtain the resource’s configuration, and recreate the resource and configure it into the application’s infrastructure
+3. For root user credential compromise:
+    1. If the incident was determined in post-incident forensic investigation (see Part 5) to be due to neglect or malicious intent by one or more credential custodians, escalate the issue to the relevant departments (e.g. Human Resources) for disciplinary and legal action
+    2. Once the (remaining) custodian(s) are verified to be trustworthy, have them change the root user password to one known only to them, and re-enroll MFA using tokens in their custody

 ### Part 5: Post-Incident Activity